Kewdale

 Kewdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kewdale has a significant cultural diversity, with 40.2% of its residents speaking a language other than English at home and 47.5% born overseas.
-Christianity is the predominant religion in Kewdale, comprising 39.3% of the population.
-However, Islam is notably overrepresented, making up 17.6%, which is substantially higher than the Greater Perth average of 3.2%.
+Kewdale scores quite highly on cultural diversity, with 40.2% of its population speaking a language other than English at home and 47.5% born overseas.
+The main religion in Kewdale was found to be Christianity, which makes up 39.3% of people in Kewdale.
+However, the most apparent overrepresentation was in Islam, which comprises 17.6% of the population, substantially higher than the Greater Perth average of 3.2%.

 Frequently Asked Questions - Diversity